-Last week, in my series of zoo and wild animals resources, I described a settling technique (sleeping lions) for classroom management, that also helps you manage transitions in the room.
+Last week, in my series of articles on zoo and wild animals resources, I described a settling technique (‘sleeping lions’) for classroom management, that also helps you manage transitions during the class.

 Today I want to share another, a stirring technique, that you can use to keep the children focused.
 Its basically a call and response tool.

-At the beginning of the class you elicit what sound does a lion make?
+At the beginning of the class you elicit ‘what sound does a lion make’?
 The children will roar.
 Then you tell them that when you say ‘lion’ they all have to roar together.
 In the first few minutes after setting up the technique you might do it a few times, so that they get the idea and that they can quickly do it in unison.
 (If children drift off, they wont be doing it at the same time, so challenge them to be quicker.
-Its best to make a game of it, that is to see if you can catch them out.)
+Its best to make a game of it, that is to see if you can catch them out as being too slow or unfocused.)

 Then, throughout the lesson, and as you need to refocus the children, you yell out ‘lion!’